-Prerequisite: None | Corequisite: CLNART 060
+Prerequisite: None | Corequisite: CLNART 060 Lecture: 2 hrs, Lab: 6 hrs

 Students will learn the proper production of quick breads, laminated doughs such as puff pastry, and cookies.
 An emphasis will be placed on learning the correct mixing methods, the role of leavening agents, starches, chemical reactions of ingredients - and the effect of heat and cold on baked goods.
 Recipes, ingredient selections, and menu development will be an essential theme of this class.